Samarkand: Karakhanid (Ilek-Khanid) period (11th–12th centuries)

-After the fall of the Samanids state in the year 999, it was replaced by the Qarakhanid State, where the Turkic Qarakhanid dynasty ruled.
-After the state of the Qarakhanids split into two parts, Samarkand became a part of the West Karakhanid Kaganate and in 1040–1212 was its capital.
-The founder of the Western Qarakhanid Kaganate was Ibrahim Tamgach Khan (1040–1068).
+After the fall of the Samanids state in 999, it was replaced by the Qarakhanid State, where the Turkic Qarakhanid dynasty ruled.
+After the state of the Qarakhanids split into two parts, Samarkand became a part of the West Karakhanid Khaganate and from 1040 to 1212 was its capital.
+The founder of the Western Qarakhanid Khaganate was Ibrahim Tamgach Khan (1040–1068).
 For the first time, he built a madrasah in Samarkand with state funds and supported the development of culture in the region.
 During his reign, a public hospital (bemoristan) and a madrasah were established in Samarkand, where medicine was also taught.

 The memorial complex Shah-i-Zinda was founded by the rulers of the Karakhanid dynasty in the 11th century.

 The most striking monument of the Qarakhanid era in Samarkand was the palace of Ibrahim ibn Hussein (1178–1202), which was built in the citadel in the 12th century.
 During the excavations, fragments of monumental painting were discovered.
 On the eastern wall, a Turkic warrior was depicted, dressed in a yellow caftan and holding a bow.
 Horses, hunting dogs, birds and periodlike women were also depicted here.

 Mongol period

 The Mongols conquered Samarkand in 1220.
-Juvaini writes that Genghis killed all who took refuge in the citadel and the mosque, pillaged the city completely, and conscripted 30,000 young men along with 30,000 craftsmen.
+Juvayni writes that Genghis killed all who took refuge in the citadel and the mosque, pillaged the city completely, and conscripted 30,000 young men along with 30,000 craftsmen.
 Samarkand suffered at least one other Mongol sack by Khan Baraq to get treasure he needed to pay an army.
 It remained part of the Chagatai Khanate (one of four Mongol successor realms) until 1370.

 The Travels of Marco Polo, where Polo records his journey along the Silk Road in the late 13th century, describes Samarkand as "a very large and splendid city..."

 The Yenisei area had a community of weavers of Chinese origin, and Samarkand and Outer Mongolia both had artisans of Chinese origin, as reported by Changchun.
 After Genghis Khan conquered Central Asia, foreigners were chosen as governmental administrators; Chinese and Qara-Khitays (Khitans) were appointed as co-managers of gardens and fields in Samarkand, which Muslims were not permitted to manage on their own.
 The khanate allowed the establishment of Christian bishoprics (see below).